 Being online offers a huge opportunity for businesses to reach a wider audience without the locational constraints of a physical store. e-commerce gives businesses an opportunity to connect with new customers all over the globe and sell directly to them.
 Most websites allow transactions 24/7 so a customer can purchase products from you regardless of your opening or closing times.

 The lower cost of e-commerce when compared to a brick and mortar store often means an e-commerce operation is much more profitable than its physical counterpart.
 This also offers the business a great opportunity to grow as newly found profits can be reinvested into business operations.

 Open 24/7 365 days

-The lower cost associated with setting up and running an eCommerce website mean that money saved can be reinvested into the operation.
+The lower cost associated with setting up and running an e-commerce website means that money saved can be reinvested into the operation.
 Be it reinvesting into the operational infrastructure or lowering your prices, these lower costs are a competitive advantage for your business.

-Service based businesses such as accountants can offer more information to their prospects without the need for a direct consultation.
+Service-based businesses such as accountants can offer more information to their prospects without the need for direct consultation.
 If it would still be useful for the business to offer an ‘in-person’ consultation, a web-to-lead form can be placed on the website which will gather information about the customers who can then be contacted by telephone or email.

 In a fast-moving market where time is the main asset, e-commerce gives both the business and consumer their time back.
 Transactions are processed and approved instantly and the money will have cleared the customer’s bank account within 3 working days.